cobilab/ac/README.md

 <p align="center"><img src="imgs/logo.png"
-alt="OWL" width="298" border="0" /></p>
+alt="AC" width="298" border="0" /></p>
 <br>

 <p align="center"><b>AC: a lossless compressor for amino acid sequences.</b></p></br>
 <p align="justify">
-AC is a new lossless compressor to compress efficiently amino acid sequences (proteins).
+<b>AC</b> is a new lossless compressor to compress efficiently amino acid sequences (proteins).
 It uses a cooperation between multiple context and substitutional tolerant context models.
 The cooperation between models is balanced with weights that benefit the models with better performance according to a forgetting function specific for each model.

 ## 1. INSTALLATION ##